akshatd/ae567-inference/project_3/ex1.md

 ## 2.2 Unscented Kalman Filter (order 3)

-The 3rd order Unscented Kalman Filter uses a $2d+1$ quadrature rule, where $d$ is the number of dimensions in the state.
+The 3rd order Unscented Kalman Filter is accurate up to third order integrals and uses a $2d+1$ quadrature rule, where $d$ is the number of dimensions in the state.
 It starts with the mean of the state and assigning 2 points per dimension in the state, such that they cover both the positive and negative sides of the mean in the dimension.
 We start with a set of points be $\bf{M}$, and in 2 dimensions, it would look like

 $$
 \begin{aligned}